This ice activity is very simple and a perfect first preschool science experiment or activity.

 Why does water freeze?

-Water can be a solid, liquid or gas.
-In liquid form the water particles can move around freely, so the water takes the shape of the container it is in.
-When you cool the water down the movement of the particles slow down and the particles become tightly packed together, which means its shape cannot change easily.
-We will come back to this later on and investigate in more detail.
+Water can be a solid, liquid, or gas.
+In liquid form, the water particles can move around freely, so the water takes the shape of the container it is in.
+When you cool the water, the movement of the particles slows down, and the particles become tightly packed together, which means its shape cannot change easily.

 Why is ice sticky?

-Ice feels sticky because when you touch it, the ice immediately freezes the moisture in your skin, which makes the cube feel sticky.
+Ice feels sticky because when you touch it, the ice immediately freezes the moisture in your skin, which makes the ice feel sticky.

 What a fun summer day activity!